 Regardless of which interpretation we like, both explanations are justifiable and help to understand the NLP process.

-BERT and NLP
+The relationship between BERT and NLP

 BERT contains two major components: data (pre-trained models) and methodology (defined way to learn and use those models).